How To Unclog Your Kitchen Sink in Your Edmonton Home

 You might be equally curious to find out what it is that got you in this situation in the first place.
 Although we do often find strange items in the sinks we unclog, here are the main causes of a clogged sink that you need to know.

-Foods that expand - Here you have it.
+- Foods that expand - Here you have it.
 The number one cause.
-Because we’re often using our kitchen sinks to help clean our plates, we tend to send down some left over bits of food down the drain.
+Because we’re often using our kitchen sinks to help clean our plates, we tend to send some leftover bits of food down the drain.
 Some foods, however, do more damage than others.
 Among these are the foods that continue to absorb water the longer they’re exposed to it.
-Most often this includes rices and pastas.
+Most often this includes rice and pasta.

 Ways to Unclog Your Kitchen Sink by Yourself